Shashank879470/petcare-app/README.md

-# PetCare
+# DogCare

 PetCare is a mobile application designed to help pet owners manage and track important information about their pets.
 From medical records to daily care routines, PetCare provides a centralized platform for pet-related tasks.

 ## Features

-- **Pet Profile Management**: Easily create and manage profiles for each of your pets.
+- **Dog Profile Management**: Easily create and manage profiles for each of your dogs.
 Keep track of vital information such as name, age, breed, medical history and dietary preferences.
-- **Medical Records**: Never miss an important medical event for your pet again.
+- **Medical Records**: Never miss an important medical event for your dog again.
 PetCare allows you to record vaccinations, track medications and dosage, keep a log of vet appointments and procedures.
-- **Daily Care Reminders**: Stay on top of your pet's daily care routine with customizable reminders for tasks including feeding, grooming, medication administration and exercise sessions.
+- **Daily Care Reminders**: Stay on top of your dog's daily care routine with customizable reminders for tasks including feeding, grooming, medication administration and exercise sessions.

 ## Tools and dependencies
 - **Supabase**: Open-source alternative to Firebase for building scalable, secure, and real-time backend applications.​